MoralisWeb3/react-moralis/README.md

 Please check the [official documentation of Moralis](https://docs.moralis.io/#user) for all the functionalities of Moralis.

-> ❗️**Important**: At this moment this library is only confirmed to work with create-react-app.
-Any other framework like NextJs or Gatsby might not work out-of-the box yet.

 # ⚙️ Quick start

 Make sure to have `react`, `react-dom` and `moralis`